kaorahi/lizgoban/README.md

 * sgf_dir: The default directory for [Open SGF] and [Save SGF] menus.
 * weight_dir: The default directory for [Load network weights] menu.
 * exercise_dir: (Experimental) The directory for your personal exercise book.
 If you specify this, you can use [Store as exercise] in [Tool] menu to remember the current board.
 Use [Exercise] in [Tool] menu to show one of the stored boards randomly and hit Tab or Z key to show its analysis.
+* max_cached_engines: (Experimental) The maximum number of simultaneous engine processes.
+You can set this as 5 for quicker switch of 5 different engines / weights, for example, if your machine has enough spec.
 * preset: You can switch the given settings by [Preset] menu in LizGoban.
 The first one is used as default.
   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.
   * empty_board: Set it true for creating new empty board.